YuyuChen-UW/YuyuChen-UW.github.io/index.md

   [arXiv](https://arxiv.org/abs/2007.12366)

 ## R package
   **pmerge**: This package contains several useful functions/methods to merge p-values that are either independent or arbitrarily dependent in multiple hypothesis testing.
-The development version and its instruction are avaliable at [Github](https://github.com/YuyuChen-UW/pmerge).
+The development version and its instruction are available at [Github](https://github.com/YuyuChen-UW/pmerge).

 ## Presentations
 - **Aggregation of two ordered risks with dependence uncertainty**